What is degenerative myelopathy?

 As the condition progresses and the spinal cord deteriorates, these symptoms worsen, eventually progressing to paralysis of the hind end.

 A genetic mutation, SOD-1, has been identified as a major risk factor for DM.
-DM is considered a disease of middle-aged to older dogs including German Shepherds, German Shepherd crosses, Siberian Huskies, and Collies.
-Several other breeds have been identified as at risk for developing DM, including Bernese Mountain Dog, Boxers, Chesapeake Bay Retrievers, Golden Retrievers, Kerry Blue Terriers, Miniature Poodles, Nova Scotia Duck Tolling Retrievers, Pembroke Welsh Corgis, Pugs, Rhodesian Ridgebacks, Standard Poodles, Welsh Corgis, Welsh Corgi Cardigans, Welsh Corgi Pembrokes, and Wirehaired Fox Terriers).
+DM is considered a disease of middle-aged to older dogs including German shepherds, German shepherd crosses, Siberian huskies, and collies.
+Several other breeds have been identified as at risk for developing DM, including Bernese mountain dog, boxers, Chesapeake Bay retrievers,

 At what age does DM typically occur?

-The condition is most common in middle-aged to older dogs, with a range from 4-14 years.
+The condition is most common in middle-aged to older dogs, ranging from 4-14 years.
 It has been reported in young dogs on rare occasions.

 What causes DM?

-The exact cause of degenerative myelopathy is unknown although a genetic mutation is highly suspected.
+The exact cause of DM is unknown, although a genetic mutation is highly suspected.
 DNA testing through the Orthopedic Foundation for Animals can identify:

-Degenerative myelopathy is an autosomal recessive genetic disease, meaning inheriting one or two copies of the gene (SOD1), increases the risk of developing the disease; however, not all dogs who carry even both genes will develop DM.
+DM is an autosomal recessive genetic disease, meaning inheriting one or two copies of the gene (SOD1) increases the risk of developing the disease.
+However, not all dogs who carry these genes, even both copies, will develop DM.
 Other factors, both genetic and environmental, are believed to contribute to developing DM.
 There is still much to be discovered about DM in dogs and its causes.
 At-risk breeds should be tested for the SOD-1 mutation prior to breeding to avoid passing on the abnormal gene.

 How is DM diagnosed?

-Bladder and bowel function are generally normal in the initial stages of degenerative myelopathy.
+Bladder and bowel function are generally normal in the initial stages of DM.
 However, as the disease progresses to paralysis, the dog may develop urinary and fecal incontinence.

 Is the condition painful?

-Most affected dogs do not seem painful, just very weak.
-If the dog appears to be painful, there may be another condition such as arthritis complicating the condition.
+Most affected dogs do not seem in pain, just very weak.
+If the dog appears to be in pain, there may be another condition such as arthritis complicating the condition.
+Affected dogs may become anxious or irritable due to loss of mobility as the condition progresses.

 Is treatment possible?

-There is no effective treatment for degenerative myelopathy at present.
-Treatment of other concurrent problems such as arthritis or hip dysplasia may provide some relief from pain or discomfort.
+There is no effective treatment for DM at present.
+Treatment of other concurrent problems, such as arthritis or hip dysplasia, may provide some relief.
 It is important to avoid obesity, so diet and exercise (walking and swimming) are vital components of treatment.
 The goal is to maintain the dog on its feet for as long as possible.
-Physical therapy has been shown to prolong quality of life and preserve muscle mass.
+Physical therapy has been shown to slow progression, prolong quality of life and preserve muscle mass.
 Any dog with DM should be kept as physically active as possible for as long as possible.
-The progression of clinical signs has been shown to be slowed with a combination of epsilon-aminocaproic acid, N-acetylcysteine, prednisone, vitamins B, C, and E, and exercise therapy.

 What is the prognosis?